rkaraujo/rka-last-fm-data/README.md

 1.  **Running the PySpark Job:**

-    To run the PySpark job, use the provided `run-python-job.ps1` script (for Windows) or run the script directly using `spark-submit` (for other platforms).
+    To run the PySpark job, use the provided `run-python-job.ps1` script (for Windows) or run the script directly using `spark-submit` (for other platforms) after running `docker compose up`.

     **On Windows:**